mascalzonelatino/gettingandcleaningdataproject/README.md

 # gettingandcleaningdataproject

-This repository hosts my solution for the Getting And Cleaning Data project course.
+This repository hosts my solution for the Getting And Cleaning Data course project.

 The aim of the project is to demonstrate the ability to extract a clean data set from a number of raw data sources to be used for later analysis.